 Piper Slowinski has been working at PYD since early 2012.
-They have a B.A. from Gettysburg College in a self-created major focusing on child development and disability, and a Masters in Nonprofit Leadership from the Questrom School of Business at Boston University.
+She has a B.A. from Gettysburg College in a self-created major focusing on child development and disability, and a Masters in Nonprofit Leadership from the Questrom School of Business at Boston University.

-Piper had a form of cancer while growing up, and that experience having a temporary disability instilled in her the desire to be an advocate and ally to the disability community.
-They have worked with people with disabilities for the past 13+ years.
+Piper had a form of cancer while growing up, and that experience having a temporary disability instilled in them the desire to be an advocate and ally to the disability community.
+She has worked with people with disabilities for the past 13+ years.

 In college, they spent a semester in Denmark studying their child care practices for children with disabilities.
-She has also interned with the child life team at Connecticut Children’s Medical Center, and has volunteered for many years as a camp counselor and mentor to youth with disabilities.
+They have also interned with the child life team at Connecticut Children’s Medical Center, and has volunteered for many years as a camp counselor and mentor to youth with disabilities.

-When they’re not at work, Piper enjoys hiking and camping, video games, D&D, and geeking out over all things sci-fi/fantasy.
+When she’s not at work, Piper enjoys hiking and camping, video games, D&D, and geeking out over all things sci-fi/fantasy.